 This is even more pronounced in the session-less environment of the internet.
 It seems that when it comes to web application reliability and robustness, we’ve been steadily taking a step backward in the way we treat our users.

-Engineering and Failure Handling
+The Engineering Handling Failure

 A civil engineer designing a bridge will invest a significant amount of time and resources in predicting potential structural failure scenarios.
 Failure analysis and safety factoring (i.e. redundancy) are two important cornerstones of the engineering discipline.
-In the physical world of machines and structures, the ability to indentify a potential design flaw and remedy it is a given.
+In the physical world of machines and structures, the ability to identify a potential design flaw and remedy it is a given.
 Similarly, we should strive to achieve the same in the virtual software world by accounting for critical error conditions and developing robust application code capable of handling those cases.

 Software engineering does have certain nuances that differ from classical engineering, which makes prioritization of work more arbitrary and less straightforward.
-For example, a small memory leak in a server component may be considered by the development team to be a critical bug, but a relatively small data validation problem that forces the user to retype a lengthy application could have a bigger user impact and rank higher on the bug fix priority.
+For example, a memory leak in a server component may be considered by the development team to be a critical bug, but a relatively small data validation problem that forces the user to retype a lengthy application could have a bigger user impact and rank higher on the bug fix priority.

 A 12 Step Program for Error Rehabilitation

-Making your application more agile in handling failure and enabling it degrade gracefully are not a single step processes and there is no silver bullet technology out there that will fix this problem.
+Making your application more agile in handling failure and enabling it to degrade gracefully are not a single step processes and there is no silver bullet technology out there that will fix this problem.
 If you want to break the cycle of application instability and user frustration, you will have to dedicate time and your best technical talent to solving it.
 I have found that a phased approach works best.
 In this approach you first handle the low hanging fruits, (addressing the mechanics of the error handling), and than gradually move to higher ground (addressing automated problem resolution and preemptive countermeasures).

 Phase-1: Create Unique and Traceable Errors and a way to Record them